Independent Whisky Bottlers

 The Single Cask

 The Single Cask bottles, yes you guessed it, single casks of whisky.
 All their whiskies are cask strength, natural colour, and non chill filtered.
 They have a wide range of age statements, some interesting cask finishes, and a plethora of different distilleries in their portfolio.
 Presented in glassware reminiscent of a crystal decanter, a bottle of whisky from The Single Cask is a perfect piece to put on the table in the middle of a group of friends and enjoy a dram and a chat around.
-Find our collection of whiskies from The Single Cask here.

 The Whisky Baron